-Well first of all…hats off to the Showmasters’ team!
+Well hats off to the Showmasters’ team, London Film & Comic Con was awesome!
 What a great day!
 Guests suitable for everyone – most definitely for Superman fans too – and amazing stalls, comic artists and Cosplay!
 This show is definitely the biggest and best comic-con I have been to… So far.

 I’ve been to a fair few cons myself, but hadn’t been for a year or two and this really reminded me of how amazing they are.
 Nerds united as one, meeting their heroes and spending a small fortune on autographs and memorabilia.
 In all honesty, most of the cons lack guests that I’m interested in (of course everyone’s ideal candidate is different), but for me its all about Superman – clearly.
 But it is still worth going, just for the atmosphere and craziness of it all.
 I usually only get a day ticket, which is fine if you only have two or three autographs to get, but if you want to get into the talks and photoshoots, I’d recommend a weekend ticket.

 My hit list was of course most of the Superman guests….

 Dean Cain, who played Superman and Clark Kent in “The Adventures of Lois and Clark”.
 I used to watch this back in the 90’s as a child with my granddad and this is the first memory I have of Superman, even before Christopher Reeve.
 Margot Kidder, who played Lois Lane in the original Superman movies with Christopher Reeve.
 And the biggie – Terrence Stamp – the first and original General Zod!
 Also attending, who I didn’t see was Ursa from the original Superman movies – I had to set myself some sort of spending limit!